laingdk/Moon/_posts/2017-01-05-The-Unilateralists-Curse.md

 ---
 layout: post
-title: The Unilateralist’s Curse – Summary and Commentary
+title: The Unilateralist’s Curse – summary and commentary
 description: An explanation of a phenomenon in social epistemology, formulated in a 2016 paper by Bostrom, Douglas, & Sandberg.
 comments: true
 ---